Erebus Motorsport

 Erebus Motorsport (formerly known as Erebus Racing) is an Australian motor racing team.
-The team competes in the Supercars Championship with two Holden ZB Commodores.
-The team's current drivers are Will Brown and Brodie Kostecki.
+The team competes in the Supercars Championship with two Chevrolet Camaro ZL1s.
+The team's current drivers are Jack Le Brocq and Cooper Murray.

 The team is owned by Betty Klimenko and is based in Melbourne.
 The team launched as a GT racing team in 2011 with the team joining Supercars in 2013 following the purchase of Stone Brothers Racing.
 The team is best known for winning the 2017 Bathurst 1000 with David Reynolds and Luke Youlden, and also won the 2013 Bathurst 12 Hour.

 Racing history

 GT

 The team, then known as Erebus Racing, formed in 2011 when the team's first Mercedes SLS AMG GT3 car arrived from Europe.
 In the 2011 Australian GT Championship season, early season problems, coupled with the car not being ready until Round 3, limited driver Peter Hackett's championship run and he finished fourth.
 He did claim race wins at Phillip Island and at Mount Panorama along the way.
 Early 2012 provided the teams highlight to date, with second place in the 2012 Armor All Bathurst 12 Hour with V8 Supercar driver Tim Slade and European GT racers Jeroen Bleekemolen and Bret Curtis co-driving with Hackett.

 The team expanded to a second car for the 2012 Australian GT Championship season with former V8 Utes and Nations Cup GT racer James Brock (the son of the late nine-time Bathurst 1000 winner Peter Brock) added as the second driver.
 After a crash in the opening round at the Clipsal 500 which put Hackett behind, he quickly got himself into the lead of the Championship.
 He led from round four through to the final round at Homebush, where he crashed in the opening race.
 He would go on to finish the championship in second place behind Klark Quinn.

 Brock started the season strongly with a podium in Adelaide.
 A heavy crash at Phillip Island slid him down the order.
 After re-building the #62 from scratch, he suffered another crash at Sydney Motorsport Park, resulting in another write-off.
 For the remaining three events of the season, Brock was replaced by a group of European-based AMG Customer Sports factory drivers.
 Maro Engel. was the first, winning the round at Phillip Island, before FIA GT1 World Team Champion, Thomas Jäger joined the team.
 At the final round in Homebush, five times DTM Champion, Bernd Schneider joined the team and comprehensively dominated the weekend.